Turkish reporters in Xinjiang dispel rumors and recognize China’s de-radicalization work

 Ahmet was also impressed by Urumqi's social and economic development.
 The city is well-planned and very clean.
 What he saw in Xinjiang was quite different from what he had heard.

+Akkoç was also optimistic about Xinjiang's future development - more investment coming to Xinjiang and the per capita income increasing.

+"China can change this situation by strengthening cooperation with international media outlets.
+Western hegemony in the field of media can thus be overcome."

 Unfortunately, "Turkish people are under the influence of Western media manipulation on the Xinjiang issue...
-We know that all negative news in Western media is baseless," he said.
+We know that all negative news in Western media is baseless," Ahmet said.

 Ahmet noted that the main sources of fake news about Xinjiang come from separatist groups living in Turkey since 1970s.
 They have foundations and associations.